alan-turing-institute/rds-course/coursebook/modules/m2/2-01-02-LegalityAndEthics.md

 For example:

 *VacuumOrg have a contract with your organisation, DullResearchInc, to conduct research into consumer spending on robot vacuum cleaners.
 As part of this research, MarketingOrg have shared some survey data with you that they have collected over the last 6 months.
-The data collection was expensive and the data is considered hot-property by MarketingOrg; they don't wish their competitors to have access to it and only share it with you under a Non-Disclosure Agreement (NDA).*
+The data collection was expensive, and the data is considered hot property by MarketingOrg; they don't wish their competitors to have access to it and only share it with you under a Non-Disclosure Agreement (NDA).*

 *You want to transfer the data (5Mb) from your colleagues PC to your work laptop.
 Assuming some oddly limited options, which of the following do you do?*
 -  *A. upload it to your public GitHub repository so you can pull it down later*